Ws-89/refugee-crisis-frontend/README.md

-Refugee crisis multipurpose system
+# Refugee crisis multipurpose system
 This is the code I wrote during learning redux (on my github repository you can also find backend of this project)

-The code will appear as the learning progresses and will be divided into parts as:
+The code will appear as the learning progresses and will be divided into parts as follows:

-Humanitarian aid transport planning
+- Humanitarian aid transport planning
-Refugee registration
+- Refugee registration
-Refugee lodging
+- Refugee lodging
-Refugee transport planning
+- Refugee transport planning